masuma131/growmate/README.md

 ## ESP32 Setup

+This microcontroller is programmed using the Arduino IDE.
+Ensure you've installed the ESP32 board package before flashing.
 The ESP32 handles AI integration, Firebase logging, offline buffering, and dashboard display.

 ### Prerequisites